-Ellen Finnigan was born in Omaha, Nebraska.
-She graduated Phi Beta Kappa with a B.A. in English from Boston College.
+Ellen Finnigan was born in Omaha, Nebraska, and graduated Phi Beta Kappa with an English degree from Boston College.
 Formerly a political columnist for The Journal Newspapers in Washington D.C., she received her Master of Fine Arts in Creative Writing from The University of Montana.
 There she won the 2008 Merriam-Frontier Award, given to one student each year for distinguished achievement in writing.
 The judges’ remarks:

 While in Montana, she also staged a coup.
-Because of her political shenanigans, Vanity Fair named her “The Unlikely Mastermind Behind the Impeach Obama Movement.”
+In 2008, Vanity Fair called her “The Unlikely Mastermind Behind the Impeach Obama Movement.”
 In 2010, she moved from Colorado to rural Massachusetts to live on a Catholic commune.
-Then she moved from rural Massachusetts to Georgia to flee a Catholic commune.
-She now lives in Athens, GA.
-In 2011, she published her first book, The Me Years, a work of creative nonfiction.
-She regularly contributes essays to LewRockwell.com and AltCatholicah.com, among other places.
+In 2011, she moved from rural Massachusetts to Georgia to flee a Catholic commune.